cunningham-lab/neurocaas/docs/source/develop/clidevguide.rst

     neurocaas-contrib workflow cleanup

-These are basically the same commands that you ran manually in the Quickstart example- in this case we are just running those same steps, based off of automatically given parameters.
+If we substitute in :code:`run_pca.sh` for all instances of :code:`$5`, these are basically the same commands that you ran manually in the Quickstart example.
+In this case we are just running those same steps, based off of parameters that are specified by the user requesting the analysis.

 This script-in-a-script organization ensures two things: